thewaterwalker/aws_notes/README.md

 - supports both allow and deny rules
 - rule precedence applies and the first rule that matches is applied, either allow or deny
 - rules are processed in order and processing stops as soon as a allow or deny rules matches
+- the default rule number is *
-- NACL rulesa apply to all EC2 instances inside a subnet
+- NACL rules apply to all EC2 instances inside a subnet

 ## SSH connection
 - you must download the store the private key as a PEM and change its permissions to 400